-Okay, so when you are in the home or when this person is unrighteous, you are feeling the affects of that and it does not feel good.
+Okay, so when you are in the home or when this person is unrighteous, you are feeling its affects and it does not feel good.
 It feels miserable and that’s what Moroni felt too.
 He felt like being in the situation where there were people who not doing the right thing, who were not making healthy choices, it was miserable.

 I think it’s really interesting in Alma 52 verse 21 is says: “And it came to pass that Moroni, having no hopes of meeting them upon fair grounds…” He can see that that it is impossible to talk with these people who are making sad choices and who are lying and deceiving.
 That it is absolutely impossible to talk to them on fair grounds. “… therefore, he resolved upon a plan that he might decoy the Lamanites out of their strongholds.”
 So, in several verses it says that he is going to deal with them by stratagem.
 That he’s not going to actually speak with them because that doesn’t get him anywhere.
 That he is going to deal with them by stratagem.

 Setting a boundary is completely different than like lying and manipulation.
-If you think: Ok, this person is to unhealthy to talk to.
-I need to figure out a way to get to safety which doesn’t involve confronting them directly by saying: Hey, you’re abusive, you’re not safe, I can’t be around you because that’s just going to set you up for more abuse.
+If you think: Ok.
+This person is too unhealthy to talk to.
+I need to figure out a way to get to safety which doesn’t involve confronting them directly by saying: Hey.
+You’re abusive.
+You’re not safe.
+I can’t be around you.
+Because that’s just going to set you up for more abuse.
 So, what exactly are you going to do.
 This is an example of that in Chapter 54 verse 7.
-Moroni is talking to them and says: “Yea, I would tell you these things if you were capable of hearkening unto them; yea, I would tell you concerning that awful hell that awaits to receive such murderers as thou and thy brother have been…” You know in our case they’re murdering our family, they’re murdering hope, they’re murdering goodness in our homes.
+Moroni is talking to them and says: “Yea, I would tell you these things if you were capable of hearkening unto them; yea, I would tell you concerning that awful hell that awaits to receive such murderers as thou and thy brother have been…” You know in our case they’re murdering our family.
+They’re murdering hope.
+They’re murdering goodness in our homes.

 Legitimate Anger Can Ensure Our Safety